- Home

 The Town of Brownsburg hereby states that the potential for a combined sewer overflow into White Lick Creek during and immediately following any rain event or snow melt exists throughout the year.
 People who swim, wade in, or ingest the water contained in White Lick Creek at any time may become ill.

 Wastewater discharges are disinfected during the months of April through October.
 All individuals should remain clear of White Lick Creek during the winter months regardless of the weather.
-The overflow discharges are located downstream of Arbuckle Acres, but upstream of Williams Park.
+The overflow discharges are located downstream of Arbuckle Acres Park, but upstream of Williams Park.